dbd5/rpq-client/README.md

 # Redis Priority Queue Client

-RPQ-Client is a priority queue implementation in Redis written in pure PHP.
+RPQ-Client is a priority task queue implementation in Redis written in pure PHP.
+This repository contains the Client codebase which can be used to schedule jobs from applications.
+Additionally, this codebase is used by the [RPQ Server](https://github.com/charlesportwoodii/rqp-server) implementation to work with and process jobs.

+> Note that this codebase is constantly evolving.
+Until a tagged release is made, the API may change at any time.

 ## Installation